-We Completed Our National-Recommendation Examination Presentation, in the Steps to Become a UNESCO Global Geopark
+We Completed Our National Endorsement Examination Presentation, in the Steps to Become a UNESCO Global Geopark

-On the 1st of June (Monday), we completed the Global Geopark National-recommendation examination presentation virtually using an online meeting platform.
+On the 1st of June (Monday), we completed the Global Geopark National Endorsement Examination Presentation virtually using an online meeting platform.
 Typically these presentations are held during May, in Makuhari, Chiba Prefecture.
 However in order to prevent the spread of COVID-19, the presentation was shown to the members of the Japan Geopark Committee via web camera.

 During the examination, our pre-recorded presentation was viewed by all members, who then asked many questions that were answered by our council president, council members, and cooperating lecturers.